PabloMarRod/europe-construction-computing-map/README.md

-# europe-construction-computing-map
+# construction-computing-map

-Interactive map of European higher-education institutions offering programmes in digital construction, BIM, and construction informatics.
+Interactive map of global higher-education institutions offering programmes in digital construction, BIM, and construction informatics.
 Each institution is shown on an OpenStreetMap basemap with programme details, cost, accreditation, language, delivery mode, and research/PhD opportunities.

 **Live map:** _https://pablomarrod.github.io/europe-construction-computing-map/_
 **Licence:** [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)